e3chiu-spec/e3chiu/README.md

 ## About Me

-Passionate about making technology more accessible through education and community outreach
+Passionate about making technology more accessible through education and community outreach.

-Looking to gain research experience in AI, data science, and human-centered computing
+Looking to gain research experience in AI, data science, and human-centered computing.

 ---

 ## Currently Learning

-As an incoming freshman, I'm building my foundation in
+As an incoming freshman, I'm building my skills in

 - Python
 - Statistics